openservicemesh/osm-docs/content/docs/demos/retry_policy.md

     x-envoy-upstream-service-time: 9429
     ```

-1. In a new terminal session, run the following command to enable port-forwarding into the Kubernetes cluster from the root of the project directory (your local clone of [upstream OSM](https://github.com/openservicemesh/osm)).
+1. In a new terminal session, run the following command to enable port-forwarding for Prometheus.
     ```bash
-    cp .env.example .env
     ./scripts/port-forward-prometheus.sh
     ```